GoogleCloudPlatform/firebase-extensions/storage-reverse-image-search/PREINSTALL.md

 You may want to use your own custom model, or fine-tune an existing model to achieve better results.
 To do so, follow these steps:

 1. Export your model using the Tensorflow SDK.
 [You can find more information about exporting the correct format here](https://www.tensorflow.org/js/guide/save_load).
 After exporting, you should have a `[model].json` file and `[model].weights.bin` file.
 The `.bin` file might be sharded into multiple binary files, you will need all of them.
-2. Upload both the `.json` and `.bin` file to a Cloud Storage page, and make sure both objects are publicly accessible.
+2. Upload both the `.json` and `.bin` file(s) to a Cloud Storage page, and make sure both objects are publicly accessible.
 3. Copy the public URL of the .json file and paste that in the extension configuration during installation.
-The extension will automatically load the `.bin` file based on an inferred relative path to the `.json` file.
+The extension will automatically load the `.bin` file(s) based on an inferred relative path to the `.json` file.

 You need to know the input dimensionality that your model supports, as the extension needs to resize images before feeding them into the image feature vector model.